Managing Director and Chief Executive Officer, FBNQuest Funds Ltd

 Principal, South Suez Capital

-Global Head & Chief Investment Officer of Private Equity Funds, International Finance Corporation
+Global Head and Chief Investment Officer, Private Equity Funds, International Finance Corporation

 Partner, Development Partners International